build a better bookshelf.

 The "cosmic" in Cosmic Bookshelf isn't only for the cosmos themselves, but for the way we see our place in them.
 In Montessori philosophy, Cosmic Education is the approach to secondary education that gives students a sense of where they are in the universe, beginning at the largest scale — the cosmos — and working down to the self.
 Through this method children gain a broader perspective of their physical place in the world as well as in the greater human story.

 The "uniquely portable magic*" of a book is our best tool in fostering these connections, along with exercising that empathy muscle.
 Through a good book, we are both met where we are and transported somewhere new.

 But what makes a book "good"?
 And how do we find the best ones?
 It can seem a daunting task.
 With the resources compiled here, we hope you're able to spend less time sifting through online lists and more time reading with a child.

 * So called by Stephen King, and we couldn't agree more.

 chapter book editor

-When she's not devouring or writing about books, Gaby is social media editor and website support for the Joseph Campbell Foundation.
+When she's not devouring or writing about books, Gabrielle is working on the communications team at the Wikimedia Foundation (plus a moonlighting gig as communications manager for the Joseph Campbell Foundation).
 She lives in Cambridge, Massachusetts with her husband and small dog, both of whom do their part to keep her fed on a steady diet of absurd humor, art, nature, and magic.

 picture book editor